immarisabel/5Letter-SpringBoot-App/README.md

 # 5Letter-SpringBoot-App
  Spring Boot Version from scratch

+Start date: OCTOBER 2021

+### Progress 3/25/22:
+After practicing a lot with the Twitter project.
+I decided to jump on this again.
+It took me a while to understand how to use DTO vs Sessions.
+But after playing around and looking at other code, I started to understand.

+I then created a new list on things I need to work on as of today:

 ## Implementations and features
 - [ ] add level choice
 - [ ] add name field for scoring purposes